Our website uses cookies for statistical purposes.

 Cutting the water lines is definitely a job best left to our plumbers in London to handle, as it can produce a lot of damage if not done correctly.

-If the broken pipes which need the repair are made of plastic, our local plumbers will use a plastic tube cutter.
+If the broken pipes which need repair are made of plastic, our local plumbers will use a plastic tube cutter.
 A lot like scissors, this piece of equipment will be used to apply pressure around the pipe and at the same time to force it back and forth over the plastic pipe.
-Afterwards, the pipe is squeezed and the water lines are cut, allowing for the push fitting to be installed!
+Afterwards, the pipe is squeezed and the water lines are cut, allowing for the push fitting to be installed.

-If you need to repair damaged pipes with push fittings, or if you have any other type of plumbing job on your property which needs to be addressed, please contact our emergency plumber in London.
+When dealing with copper pipes, though, the procedure is much easier.
+A copper tube cutter is used around the pipe slowly, after which the copper pipe is sectioned.
+If you need to repair damaged pipes with push fittings, or if you have any other type of plumbing job on your property which needs to be addressed, please contact our plumbers in London.